Be Disciples of Christ

 Why St. James Parish?

-Saint James is a large Catholic community in the northwest suburbs of Chicago.
+St. James is a large Catholic community in the northwest suburbs of Chicago.
 Our faith community is vibrant, and our welcome is warm.
 Please consider joining our family of faith, for a few moments on this website, or the rest of your spiritual journey.

 There are many ways for you to serve at St. James Parish.
 The best way for you to see firsthand the true vibrancy of the parish is to join us at one of our six Sunday liturgies.
 Every mass is unique and each one will leave you seeking Jesus Christ more.
 Our complete mass schedule can be found on this website home page.
 St. James has over 80 ministries that are always looking for new faces to volunteer.
 No matter if you have an hour a week or a day a week; St. James has something for everyone.
-Start by looking at our Ministry Catalog.
+Start by looking at our Ministry Guide.

 History of St. James